Pride in Every Note

 Striving for excellence

 Membership in MAFB is open to all ages 18 and older.
-Though the organization’s focus is serving the needs of the LGBT community, its membership is diverse as are its audiences.
-Current members have left their previous groups as they felt as if they were forced back into the closet and unable to be proud of themselves and true to their identity.
+Though the organization’s focus is serving the needs of the LGBTQIA community, its membership is as diverse as its audiences.
 Straight-allied membership continues to grow each concert and they are some of the fiercest defenders of equality.
 Dues are kept low and need-based scholarships are available so that no one is turned away.

 Since MAFB is open to all levels, much rehearsal time is dedicated to skill building and fundamentals.
 Skilled musicians are spread throughout the sections to assist newer players, and section leaders provide aid in negotiating harder passages.
-This year, UMKC Faculty and world-renowned composer Chen Yi coached the concert band on her composition “Spring Festival.”
 Audiences are treated to an array of classical, light, and popular selections played in styles appropriate to the piece.
+MAFB champions itself on spotlighting the music of LGBTQ, female, African American, and other marginalized composers, by bringing the wonderful music of these great artists to audiences each season.

 Celebrating the joy shared through music